signaldust/bunny-jit/README.md

 be a total overkill.
 Why add a gigabyte of dependencies, if you can get most of the high-value stuff with less than 10k lines of sparse C++?

-It is intended for situations where combinatorial explosion makes template expansion of all possible alternatives at compile time infeasible (or impossible, if the possible domain is infinite), yet one would like to avoid interpretive overhead.
-Because we're trying to gain performance, we're willing to spend some time on optimization, but because we're still aiming at interactive uses we try not to go crazy with funky heuristics.
-Instead we aim to find a set of simple and general optimizations that will always lead to a fixed-point.
+It is primarily intended for generating run-time specialized code, especially where this can give significant performance advantages, so we spend some time on optimization, but because we're still aiming at interactive uses we try not to go crazy heuristics.
+Instead we aim to find a set of general optimizations that always lead to a fixed-point.
 This rules out optimizations such as loop-unrolling where profitability is not clear.

 It can also be used as a backend for custom languages.
 It might not be great for dynamic languages that rely heavily on memory optimizations (we don't optimize loads